deejaygraham/sketchnoting-for-developers/draft.md

 Big graphics on the walls of a team space that externalise the state of the team - ideas for new features, what's being worked on, progress towards goals, UI mock ups, burn downs, kanbans.
 These things are in line with XP's value of communication and the idea of "Individuals and interactions over processes and tools".
-Visuals encourage interaction and conversation.
+Visuals, especially hand made ones, encourage interaction and conversation.

 And yet as a culture, children are not self-conscious when they draw, but as we grow up and get more "serious" and "professional" we are gradually encouraged to leave those childish things behind.
+Sometimes when we are asked for charts and visuals, we're tempted to reach for Excel or Visio to create professional looking artefacts.

 Thankfully, techniques like Visual Thinking and problem solving and Visual Notetaking/Sketchnoting are starting to be adopted by the agile community in all kinds of ways.
 This adoption, like most agile